 For justifiable reasons, students may petition to extend the 'I' grade past the end of the third succeeding quarter.
 Petitions to extend the 'I' grade must be obtained from the dean's office for undergraduate students or from Graduate Studies for graduate students.
 Requests for extensions must be submitted before the 'I' grade lapses to an F, NP, U grade.
 The extension cannot be made retroactively.
 For more information regarding retroactive changes, see Grade Changes.

 Repeating a Course with a Previous Incomplete Grade

-Schedule Builder will prevent undergraduate students from re-enrolling in a course with an unresolved 'I' grade.
-To remove the 'I' grade, you must contact the instructor who will initiate the Incomplete Grade Change via the online Grade Change Tool.
+Schedule Builder prevents undergraduate students from re-enrolling in a course with an unresolved 'I' grade.
+To remove the 'I' grade, you must contact the instructor who initiates the Incomplete Grade Change via the online Grade Change Tool.
 For more information, see Grade Changes.
-If the Incomplete grade remains on your record because work has not been completed within three calendar years in which you were not in academic residence, please contact the Office of the University Registrar.
+If the Incomplete grade remains on your record because work has not been completed within three calendar years in which you were not in academic residence, contact the Office of the University Registrar.